 The MSc Applied Sport Psychology programme provides opportunities for all students to apply and develop their knowledge, practical skills, and values in relevant applied workplaces, obtaining professional and personal progression through this experience that will enhance their future employability.
-This will be achieved in the Applied Professional Practice 20 credit module which requires each student to complete 50 hours on a relevant 'approved' professional practice placement in sport and exercise psychology.
-This module is coordinated by the institution's Employability team; their focus is on employability, enterprise, education, and experience.
-All placements adhere to the University Policy on Placement Learning.
+This will be achieved in the Applied Professional Practice module (20 credits) which requires each student to complete 50 hours (or equivalent) on a relevant 'approved' professional practice placement considering sport psychology in a live sporting context.
+This module is coordinated and guided by the institution's Employability team; their focus is on employability, enterprise, education, and experience.
+All placements for this module adhere to the University Policy on Placement Learning.

 This module will include a placement based in a sport or exercise psychology environment, such as an elite swimming school, gym or running club, or football or rugby academies.
 The nature of the placement would be negotiated with the placement hosts, but it could include observations, shadowing an experienced practitioner, or the application of sport psychology knowledge (within the area of competency of students) such as through delivery of sport psychology workshops.
 This is evident in the Psychological Skills and Therapeutic Skills in Sport Psychology module where all students will be observed and assessed conducting a needs analysis and intervention in an applied practical environment.
-Students will be guided, encouraged and diligently supervised by qualified Sport and Exercise Psychologists through their work-based learning to assist in students' development and ensure professional and competent practice.
+Students will be guided, encouraged, and diligently supervised by qualified Sport and Exercise Psychologists through their work-based learning to assist in students' development and ensure professional and competent practice.
+Students will not conduct any one-to-one work of any kind during the MSc programme.